ForestOfLight/skyoobguide/docs/patched/pre-0.14.5.md

 Placeable Prop
 {: .label .label-green }

 After placing your table once in a level, it’s possible to skip the cooldown after dragging the table out of the emote menu by simply tapping anywhere that closes the emote menu instead of lifting your finger to release your table.

+{: .highlight }
-This trick works every other time you place your table.
+As of patch 0.14.5, this trick works *every other time* you place your table.

 <div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/w7obi8?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>